ebohler/CS234-Website/README.md

 # CS234-Website
-## This is a website created for my CS234 Semester Project.
+## This is a website created for my CS234 semester project.

 * Database-driven using MySQL and written in PHP with PDO
 * Includes a registration table to store registered users and two other tables in a one-to-many relationship